 Transportation costs, social stigma, lack of information, discrimination, and time constraints are major barriers to medical care in poor communities.
 Even when treatment is free, these barriers prevent people from accessing necessary health care.
-For more than two decades, PIH has hired and trained community health workers (CHWs) as a solution to these problems.
+For nearly three decades, PIH has hired and trained community health workers (CHWs) as a solution to these problems.

 CHWs help patients overcome obstacles to health care by accompanying patients through treatment, monitoring needs for food, housing, and safe water, leading education campaigns, and empowering community members to take charge of their own health.
 As members of the communities they serve, CHWs establish relationships of trust with their patients, bridging the gap between the clinic and the community.

 CHWs help health care systems overcome personnel and financial shortages by providing high-quality, cost-effective services to community members in their homes, and by catching serious conditions at an early stage before they become more dangerous and expensive to treat.
 In addition, CHW programs boost the local economy by creating paying jobs.

 Across PIH's sites, all patients beginning treatment for HIV/AIDS or tuberculosis (TB) are paired with a community health worker.
 Every day, these health workers visit patients in their homes to supervise treatment, ensuring they take their medications regularly and correctly.
 Over time, they teach their patients how to manage complex treatments, cope with side effects, and identify the signs and symptoms of impending illness.
 This support enables people with HIV or TB to live longer and healthier lives.